nhohung/DS_clean_tidy_data/README.md

 - bring the last 4 columns to the leftmost and rename them to: "Dataset","Label","Subject","Activity".

-- among the remaining, I:
+- among the remaining, I

 		delete string "()" because they're redundant

 		delete string "Freq" because they're already represented by prefix f

 		delete one of the duplicated string "BodyBody"

 		delete string ".1" because they're meaningless

 		replace prefix string "angle" to "a" for prefix consistency (t, f, a)

 (all of these operations are done using sub command)